Trades: It’s a Smart Move campaign launched in schools

-“We hope to drive home the fact that trades provide an excellent career path to high paying jobs and mobility,” said Randall Heidt, CNC director of communications and development.
+“We hope to drive home the fact that trades provide an excellent career path to high paying jobs and mobility,” said Randall Heidt, CNC Executive Director External Relations.
 “This message is aimed not only at students, but key influencers in their lives, such as parents, teachers and counsellors.”

 Students in the Career Technical Centre (CTC) program offered by School District 57 and CNC, can earn two-for-one credit in high school and college at the same time.
 During the program, students attend two semesters during Grades 11 and 12 at CNC and the other semesters at high school.
 The students graduate with their high school diploma and a CNC trade certificate in programs such as electrical, carpentry, professional cook and dental assisting.

 “It’s a smart move to attend the CTC program at CNC and then progress through to journeyman and Red Seal trades training,” Heidt said.
 “We are delighted by the support of local industry, whose sponsorships made this campaign possible and IPG, who realizes how vital these highly skilled youth are to the future of northern B.C.”